Tingwall, Shetland

-Tingwall (from Þingvǫllr) is a parish in Shetland, Scotland.
+Tingwall (/scz/ TING-wəl; from Þingvǫllr) is a parish in Shetland, Scotland.
 Located mostly on the Shetland Mainland, the centre lies about 2 miles north of Scalloway.
 Tingwall Airport is located in the village.

 Parish

 Tingwall parish includes the settlements of Scalloway, Whiteness, Veensgarth and Gott, and the Vallafield housing estate.
 The centre of the parish was the Tingwall Kirk.
 It comprehends a section of Mainland, stretching from the Atlantic at Scalloway, to the North Sea at Rova Head and includes the formerly inhabited islands of Hildasay, Langa, Linga, Papa and Oxna.

 The Mainland section is divided into two districts by a hill ridge, and comprises two parallel valleys (nearly at right angles from the ridge).
 The Tingwall valley extends north from near Scalloway to the south end of Lax Firth.
 It is diversified by the lochs of Tingwall, Girlsta, Asta, Strom and some others.

 It is so indented by the sea as to contain no point farther than 2 mi from it.
 Measured across marine intersections, it has a length of about 19 mi, and a maximum breadth of 10 mi.